 As part of the request to post a vacant position, advertisements for external sources must be submitted as an attachment for central HR Services review.
 Departments are responsible for funding and placing external advertisements, once approved.

-Advertising beyond the NMSU job posting site (which applicants view at https://jobs.nmsu.edu/) should target audiences with a goal of obtaining a diverse qualified applicant pool.
+Advertising beyond the NMSU job posting site (which applicants view at careers.nmsu.edu) should target audiences with a goal of obtaining a diverse qualified applicant pool.
 There is no specific advertising requirement; however, your goal should be to make a good faith effort in obtaining a qualified applicant pool by placing advertisements in media sources that target applicants with the functional-specific areas for your position.
 Generally for exempt positions, regional (Las Cruces, El Paso, Albuquerque etc.), local (Las Cruces, NMSU website, Dept. of Labor etc.) or internal to NMSU (Job Search site).

-- Be aware of how language in the advertisement may adversely impact a diverse pool of candidates if the requirements are too restrictive.
+• Be aware of how language in the advertisement may adversely impact a diverse pool of candidates if the requirements are too restrictive.

-- All advertising must include: department name, position title, requisition number, link to full posting and Equal Opportunity and Affirmative Action Statement.
+• All advertising must include: department name, position title, requisition number, link to full posting and Equal Opportunity and Affirmative Action Statement.

-- Short Version of Equal Opportunity and Affirmative Action Statement for Job Advertisements.
+• Short Version of Equal Opportunity and Affirmative Action Statement for Job Advertisements.
 All electronic job ads must include a link to the position announcement on the NMSU website, which contains instructions for requesting disability accommodation.

-- NMSU is an equal opportunity and affirmative action employer committed to assembling a diverse, broadly trained faculty and staff.
+• NMSU is an equal opportunity and affirmative action employer committed to assembling a diverse, broadly trained faculty and staff.
 Women, minorities, people with disabilities, and veterans are strongly encouraged to apply.

 OR

-- NMSU is an equal opportunity and affirmative action employer.
+• NMSU is an equal opportunity and affirmative action employer.
 Women, minorities, people with disabilities and veterans are strongly encouraged to apply.

 OR